 The labelling of eggs and other products in SA is regulated in terms of the APSA and more specifically, the Egg Labelling Regulations.
-Eggs can only be labelled as free range,641 barn eggs,642 or cage eggs643 if their production meets specific requirements in these regulations.
+According to the regulations, eggs may be labelled as "free range", "barn" eggs, or "cage" eggs if their production meets specific requirements in these regulations.
+Therefore, including the production method of eggs is not mandatory in South Africa as it is in other countries and jurisdictions around the world, such as the EU and the UK.

-The APSA and Egg Labelling Regulations are significant in ensuring consumer awareness and promoting improved standards of consumer information, through the promotion of transparent labelling.644 It is particularly useful in addressing Corporate Hypocrisy by Corporations.
+The APSA and Egg Labelling Regulations are significant in ensuring consumer awareness and promoting improved standards of consumer information, through the promotion of transparent labelling.
+It is particularly useful in addressing Corporate Hypocrisy by Corporations.
 S 6 of the APSA states: